AaryanPanigrahi/RPPicoTFT-ILI9341-ImageBuffer-C/README.md

 for a uint16_t - RGB565 colour value
 __**PIX(x,y)**__ = colour

-Added **setScreenColour** that updates the entire screen to 'colour'
+Added "**ILI9341_setScreenColour**" that updates the entire screen to 'colour'

 ## Changes
+- Instead of the class header "__ILI9341__", added a suffix "**ILI9341_**" to funtion names
+    All the class parameters are accessible through static global variables instead

 - Writes to an image buffer instead of the TFT directly to increase flexibility of use
     "Overwriting" a spot on the TFT glitched it out.
 A tft->clear then re-writing the same data was a waste of computation